-100s of S. Koreans to enter North to reunite with loved ones
+South Koreans enter North to reunite with kin split by war

 “I want to ask them what his dying wish was and what he said about me,” Park said in a telephone interview last week.
 “I wonder whether there’s a chance he saw me when I was in Wonsan.”

-During the three years since the reunions were last held, the North tested three nuclear weapons and multiple missiles that demonstrated a potential of striking the continental United States.
+During the three years since the reunions were last held, the North tested three nuclear weapons and multiple missiles that demonstrated they potentially could strike the continental United States.

 North Korea has shifted to diplomacy in recent months.
 Leader Kim Jong Un and South Korean President Moon Jae-in, a son of North Korean war refugees, agreed to resume the reunions during the first of their two summits this year in April.